KipodAfterFree/KAF-2020-CHIP-8/README.md

 # KAF-2020-CHIP-8

-CHIP-8 was a hard Pwn challenge in the KipodAfterFree CTF 2020.
+A semi-functional JIT CHIP-8 emulator, created for the KipodAfterFree CTF 2020 as a difficult Pwn challenge.

 ### Compilation